top of page

 Calendar 2024

-May 18, Saturday, time TBD: In collaboration with the Historical Society, New Hampshire's Kevin Gardner, author of The Granite Kiss, presents "Discovering New England Stone Walls."
-Library Community Room in the evening.
+May 18, Saturday, 1 PM: In collaboration with the Historical Society: New Hampshire's Kevin Gardner, author of The Granite Kiss, presents "Discovering New England Stone Walls."
+In the Library Community Room.

 June 1st: Connecticut Trails Day: Hike with us and the Conservation Commission, place TBD.